djleite/djleite.github.io/_posts/2025-05-04-flatworm-genome.md

 Our adventure started in the Florida Keys, at the [Keys Marine Lab](https://www.fio.usf.edu/keys-marine-lab/).
 Renting kayaks, we surveyed the local mangroves, looking for the ascidians, where the flatworms congregated.

 ![Looking out from the Keys Marine Lab, Florida, USA](/images/keys.webp)
-<p style="ext-align:left; font-size: 0.85rem; line-height: 1.2;"><b>Figure 1: Looking out from the Keys Marine Lab, Florida, USA.</b> The Keys are a beautiful stretch of islands, with shallow waters around.
+<p style="ext-align: justify; font-size: 0.85rem; line-height: 1.2;"><b>Figure 1: Looking out from the Keys Marine Lab, Florida, USA.</b> The Keys are a beautiful stretch of islands, with shallow waters around.
 Islands are protected by mangroves along their shores.</p>

 The flatworms were collected into large salt-water tanks (fig 2).
 Within a few days, they were already laying hundreds of fertilised eggs.
 They were kept here before transportation back to the UK.